jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

               "relation": "Party Associated with the record"
             },

+and back again.
+All depending upon the needs of your information flow.

 Two of the MLHIM projects on GitHub demonstrate combining the model semantics with the data instances to create a Graph and storing it in a Triple Store.
 The connections can then be visualized using oepn source tools and / or queried using SPARQL.